As rich countries hoard potential coronavirus vaccine doses, rest of world could go without

 Rich countries, she said, “are eating up all the supply before Covax can take a nibble.”

 The United States did not join Covax, in part because the Trump administration did not want to work with the WHO.
-The Duke analysis found that the United States already has agreements to buy enough doses to cover 139 percent of its population — and could eventually control 1.8 billion doses, or roughly a quarter of the world’s “near-term” supply.
+The Duke analysis found that the U.S. already has agreements to buy enough doses for 455 million people, more than the U.S. population — and could eventually control 1.8 billion doses, or roughly a quarter of the world’s “near-term” supply.

 Middle-income countries are also reserving doses.
 Brazil and India already have secured the rights to enough vaccines to cover about half of their populations, the study noted.